PAMinerva/paminerva.github.io/docs/LearnVulkan/A.02-Matrices.md

 <br>

-# 8 - The inverse of a matrix
+# 8 - Inverse of a matrix

 In matrix algebra, the concept of inverse only applies to square matrices and is similar to the concept of inverse (or reciprocal) for real numbers.
 Specifically, for an $n\times n$ matrix $\mathbf{M}$, its inverse $\mathbf{M}^{-1}$ (which is still $n\times n$) can be computed as follows